-Toshiba EC042A5C-SS, a solid built stainless steel countertop microwave with convection is available on Holiday Season sale 2021.
+Toshiba EC042A5C-SS, a solid built stainless steel countertop microwave with convection is available on 15% discount 2022.
 The appliances is equipped with smart sensor, mute function and many other interesting features.

 Laden with smart sensors and convection mode, the Toshiba EC042A5C-SS is a sturdily built stainless steel microwave to last years of regular use.
 It accommodates a whole chicken, small-sized pizza, and large dinner plates.
 It bakes cookies, cakes, roasts, grills, reheats, and defrosts food efficiently and is a mini-oven at your home for varied uses.